sakoula/Voron-Trident/readme.md

 The Z offset can be adjusted during a print using the Tune menu on the display, and the printer configuration can be updated with this new value.
 Remember that higher values for the position_endstop means that the nozzle will be closer to the bed.

+**Important:** Klipper assumes that this process is being done cold.
+If being performed hot, do an additional TESTZ Z=-0.1 before accepting.

 ## FUN

 ```